TaxAssist Accountants: The franchise opportunity

 So how did TaxAssist Accountants move into franchising?

-After taking specialist advice from experts in the franchising arena, Westgarth made use of his experience and knowledge of how to build up a successful accountancy practice to develop the TaxAssist Accountants business model.
-With his own accountancy practice Westgarth had built up a client base of 500 with a turnover of £300,000.
+After taking specialist advice from experts in the franchising arena, the founder – a chartered accountant – made use of his experience and knowledge of how to build up a successful accountancy practice to develop the TaxAssist Accountants business model.

-Through franchising Westgarth knew he could maximise growth potential to the mutual advantage of both TaxAssist Accountants and franchisees.
-Franchising helps to minimise the risks and pitfalls usually associated with business start-ups by providing specific guidance for franchisees newly into business.
+Through franchising, growth potential could be maximised to the mutual advantage of both TaxAssist Accountants and franchisees, as well has helping to minimise the risks and pitfalls usually associated with business start-ups by providing specific guidance for franchisees newly into business.

 Where did the business open its first franchises?

-The first franchisee joined TaxAssist Accountants in 1996 when the franchise was very different and franchisees were able to work from home.
+The first franchisee joined TaxAssist Accountants in 1996 when the franchise was very different to its current format.
 A pilot franchise-owned shop front office was launched in Norwich in November 2002 and was subsequently bought by a franchisee.
-This pilot proved to be so successful that we now have a network of over 160 shop fronts around Great Britain and Northern Ireland and 25 in the Republic of Ireland.
+This pilot proved to be so successful that there is now a network of over 200 shop fronts around Great Britain and Northern Ireland and 20 in the Republic of Ireland.